Year of Publication

 The known effects of healthcare reform on the Bluegrass Care Clinic include a significant change in coverage patterns.
 This change includes a decrease in uninsured patients, and an increase in insured patients through the PPACA’s exchange, and more patients enrolled in state Medicaid.
 Many other effects are yet to be fully realized, but projections exist.
 All of these known and projected effects warrant some planning by the clinic to respond to the changes, while continuing to fulfill its mission and striving to meet public health goals, such as lowering rates of transmission.

 McCuddy, Jacqueline Wagner, "The Patient Protection and Affordable Care Act’s Effects on Patterns of Coverage in a Ryan White Funded HIV Clinic: What are the Implications for the Bluegrass Care Clinic?"
 (2014).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 15.